aaeschbach/aaeschbach.github.io/README.md

-See the projects I've been working on:
+See some projects I have worked on:

 [aaeschbach.github.io](aaeschbach.github.io)